Plans have been announced to turn Nelson Mandela's time in prison at South Africa's infamous Robben Island into a video game.

 It will tour the UK, South Africa, Sweden and Belgium from 2014 and aims to draw on cultural links between South Africa and Europe during the apartheid era, such as Nelson Mandela's 70th birthday concert at London's Wembley Stadium.

-The EU-funded project will see Coventry University's Serious Games Institute do some of the work on the game, which has been described as a "serious game" not purely for entertainment.
+will see Coventry University's Serious Games Institute do some of the work on the game, which has been described as a "serious game" not purely for entertainment.

 Players will see scenes of typical prison life, such as labourers breaking rocks, and discussions are still ongoing as to whether Mandela, whose image use requires permission, may be a character in the game.